suusanp/stealth-health/m3/Architechture.md

 Our application's architecture focuses on user control over personal data.
 Our goal is to create an alternative fitness app that caters to privacy-conscious fitness enthusiasts, offering health tracking without compromising user privacy.

-We aim to create an application that is entirely local and does not require an internet connection.
-This means that the application will not collect any data from the user, and the user will have to input their fitness and health data manually.
-Users will pair the application with wearable devices (eg. pedometer) that does not require an internet connection, and enter their fitness and health data manually into the application.
-The app will provide the user with tools to analyze and visualize their data.
+Our aim is to make the application entirely local, storing our users' health data manually.
+The application will not collect any data from users without their knowledge, and users will have to input their fitness and health data manually.
+Users can pair the application with low-tech, wearable devices like a pedometer, which also do not require internet.
+The app will provide users with tools to analyze and visualize their data.

-The app provides tools for analysis, doesn't share data with third parties, and is ad-free—ensuring a private and secure fitness tracking experience.
+Overall, we aim to create an application that is transparent, user-friendly, and privacy-focused.
+This document outlines the architectural design decisions and models that will be implemented in the application.

 ## 1. System Purpose and Scope